tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.41.0 =
+* Refactored the translation feature to better comply with WordPress' i18n standards
+* Thanks to @chrillebln for assisting with the DE translation

 = 1.40.0 =
 * Purchase links now show on reviews embedded in pages